- Instructions for Form 5713 - Introductory Material

 Imprisonment for no more than 1 year, or

-Exemption of foreign trade income of a FSC (section 927(e)(2), as in effect before its repeal), and
+Exemption of foreign trade income of an FSC (section 927(e)(2), as in effect before its repeal).

 Exclusion of extraterritorial income from gross income (section 941(a)(5), as in effect before its repeal).

 Figure the loss of tax benefits on Schedules A and C or Schedules B and C (Form 5713).
 You must use the international boycott factor (Schedule A) to figure the reduction to foreign trade income qualifying for the extraterritorial income exclusion.
 To figure the loss of all other tax benefits, you can use either the international boycott factor (Schedule A) or determine taxes and income specifically attributable to boycott operations (Schedule B).

 Figure the loss of tax benefits on Schedule C. For more details, see the instructions for these separate schedules.

 Complete Schedule C if you are a partner.
 Partnerships do not complete Schedule C. But partnerships must complete parts of both Schedules A and B. However, if all partners figure the loss of their tax benefits using the boycott factor exclusively, or specifically identifiable taxes and income attributable to boycott operations exclusively, then the partnership is only required to complete parts of Schedule A or parts of Schedule B.

 Report the appropriate amounts from Schedule C on the following forms.